nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_messaging_provide.md

 ## How to provide an ITK3 Messaging Solution ##

 The diagram below explains the parts involved in providing ITK3 Messaging Solutions.
-This implementation guide provides :
+This implementation guide provides:
 - the starting point of providing ITK3 Messaging Solutions (in white);
-- descriptions and pointers of elements to getting working ITK3 Messaging Solution within various infrastructures (in green); and
+- descriptions and pointers of elements to get working ITK3 Messaging Solutions  within various infrastructures (in green); and
 - considerations when managing live ITK3 Messaging Solutions (in gray)

 {% include custom/provide_messaging.svg %}